Thursday, July 13, 2017

 Talk with Parents.
 Your students are important to you, but you are not the sole adult interested in your students’ moral development.
 Share your aspirations of your students’ characters with parents, converse with parents about how students are doing academically and ethically, and always make sure you allow parents to remain in the driver’s seat of their children’s character development.

-So how can we teach morality in the CCD classroom?
+So how can we as teach morality in the CCD classroom?
 Here is a lesson plan I did for middle to high school students.
-Both are in MS Word and can be changed any way you like according to your student’s abilities.